cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 }
 ```

-Now, let's define the command for the daemon server within the `main()` function:
+Now, let us define the command for the daemon server within the `main()` function:

 ```go
 //  cmd/simplegovd/main.go